alina-yur/nljug-native-spring-boot/README.md

 * Low memory footprint, as we don't need to profile and compile code at runtime;
 * Peak performance on par with the JVM;
 * Compact packaging;
-* Additional security, as we eliminate unused code and reduce the attack surface,
+* Additional security, as we eliminate unused code and reduce the attack surface.

+ # Spring AOT: Spring meets GraalVM 🤝

+By default Spring Boot works in a way that at runtime it pulls your projects source code and configuration from all the different sources, resolves it, and and creates an internal representation of your app.
+What's interesting, GraalVM Native Image does a very similar thing – analyzes incoming code and configuration and creates an internal representation of your app – but it does so at build time.
+The Spring AOT engine was designed to bridge this gap between two worlds.
+It transforms your application configuration into native-friendly functional configuration and generates additional files to assist native compilation of Spring projects:

+* Java source code (functional configuration)
+* Bytecode for things like dynamic proxies
+* Runtime hints for dynamic Java features when necessary (reflection, resources, etc).

 # Build a Native Spring Application